COVID-19 Conversations: Virtual court hearings in Latin America

-Equality Now partner and survivor of sexual abuse Brisa De Angulo discusses the surge in violence against girls during Bolivia’s lockdown, and how a lack of adequate laws and policies have exacerbated the impact of COVID-19.
+Equality Now partner and survivor of sexual abuse Brisa De Angulo spoke to the Thomson Reuters Foundation about the discusses the surge in violence against girls during Bolivia’s lockdown, and how a lack of adequate laws and policies have exacerbated the impact of COVID-19.

 In Kenya, there has been an increase in the number of girls in danger of female genital mutilation with some in rural communities using school closures as an opportunity to cut girls.
-Equality Now Program Officer Felister Gitonga commends local leaders who are taking action to prevent this but says the police need to respond as well.
+In an interview with Thomson Reuters Foundation, Equality Now Program Officer Felister Gitonga commended local leaders who are taking action to prevent this but said the police need to respond as well.

 Landlords in the US demanding 'sex-for-rent' from economically vulnerable tenants

 NBC News reported on rising incidents of landlords preying on economically vulnerable tenants whose situation has been made more precarious by COVID-19 by demanding sex instead of rent.
 Women of color, immigrants, and undocumented are particularly impacted by this abuse because they are less likely to report the crime due to fear of retribution or dismissal of claims.

 Make sure you're signed up to our email list to receive our weekly newsletters about the gendered impacts of the Coronavirus.